camilevahviraki/Capstone-javascript/README.md

 - go to the repository folder in your command prompt `Capstone-javascript`.
 - Open terminal in that folder and run `npm run start`.

+## Live link

+Type [type this link](https://camilevahviraki.github.io/Capstone-javascript/) to see the live demo

+## Video link

+Take a look on our [video of explaining](https://drive.google.com/file/d/1ivLEV4ah0aQQGOkLanM2d7MiiDBcuyp-/view) the project

 ## Authors